Unknown-Saber/Unknown-Saber/README.md

-## Hello I am Saber.
+## "Hello I'm Saber"
 I am currently working on advancing my career in Cybersecurity and learning Scripting/Coding.

-I will be showcasing the things I create here on this site Currently I mainly code in Python but I am working on branching out into other languages aswell.
+I will be showcasing the things I create here on this site

+I Currently mainly code in Python but I am working on branching out into other languages aswell.

 <!--
 Here are some ideas to get you started: